 There are numerous times throughout our lives where thoughts of ageing, sickness and death may surface to our conscious minds.
 This typically happens in mid-life but can also happen at almost any age.
 When we are younger, providing we have healthy defence mechanisms, we can push these thoughts and feelings back into the unconscious part of our minds so that we can carry on functioning in a healthy way, because at a young age they are simply too overwhelming to look at.

-This does not necessarily mean that there will be answers to the frustrating questions we may have about the existential dilemmas of the human condition, i.e. sickness. suffering and death.
+This does not necessarily mean that there will be answers to the frustrating and often angry questions we may have about the existential dilemmas of the human condition, i.e. sickness. suffering and death.
 Maybe yes, maybe no, as we allow ourselves to enter the struggle to settle into the deeper breathing space the unknown provides if we are not caught in reaction to it.
 I believe it is necessary to express the questions if we are to realise the vitality that is often hidden beneath them – the energy, motivation and will to experience a greater degree of inner freedom; and to live a more connected, authentic and meaningful life.
 The energy hidden beneath is our inner freedom.
 It is alive and vital and we have the potential to embody it.

 This energy may first appear to us as loss, grief, sadness, anger, or a whole gamut of emotions, even rage.
 This is because as we heed to the call of our deepest honesty, what is in the way begins to show itself.
 Unresolved issues from the past begin to surface to our conscious minds; issues from our childhood; the loss of loved ones; feelings that were left unexpressed; feelings of guilt as we try to break free from hindering voices of authority that we have internalised, which once served us but now bind us; or guilt for not having lived the life we have aspired to; and shame, either from our past or simply because of our sense of futility concerning the human condition.

-However these feelings appear, it is in our felt ‘lived experience,’ that we are most alive.
+However these feelings appear, it is in our feelings, our felt ‘lived experience,’ that we are most alive.
 In my view, our capacity to feel runs much deeper than any of us truly realise.
 Or perhaps many do, but not so many speak about it?

 Call 020 8780 9449 or use the contact form.